Ex-Trump lawyer: Hush money paid over election concerns

 He added: “I will not be the villain of this story.”

-Cohen was sentenced Wednesday to three years in federal prison.
-He pleaded guilty to several charges, including campaign finance violations and lying to Congress.
+Cohen was sentenced on Wednesday to three years in federal prison after pleaded guilty to several charges, including campaign finance violations and lying to Congress.
 Prosecutors have said Trump directed Cohen to arrange the payments to buy the silence of porn actress Stormy Daniels and former Playboy model Karen McDougal in the run-up to the 2016 campaign.

+The decisions to pay off Daniels, who alleged she had sex with a married Trump in 2006, during the run-up to the 2016 election was made soon after an old “Access Hollywood” tape surfaced, in which Trump was heard talking about groping and trying to have sex with women, Cohen said.

+“He was very concerned about how this would affect the election,” Cohen said.

 Asked whether the president also knew it was wrong to make the payments, Cohen said, “Of course.”
 But Cohen did not provide any specific evidence or detail in the interview.

+“First of all, nothing at the Trump organization was ever done unless it was run through Mr. Trump,” Cohen said.
+“He directed me to make the payments, he directed me to become involved in these matters.”

-Trump has denied that he directed Cohen to break the law and has asserted in a barrage of tweets over the last several weeks that Cohen is a “liar” who cut a deal in order to get a reduced prison sentence.
+Trump has denied directing Cohen to break the law and has asserted in a barrage of tweets over the last several weeks that Cohen is a “liar” who cut a deal in order to get a reduced prison sentence and to help himself and his family.

+Loyalty has long been a core value for Trump, who has been stung by the behavior of Cohen and other former associates who have dissociated themselves from the president, intent on saving themselves.
+That list also includes former White House staffer Omarosa Manigault Newman and former National Security adviser Michael Flynn.

+“He knows the truth.
+I know the truth.
+Others know the truth,” Cohen said.
+“And here is the truth: People of the United States of America, people of the world, don’t believe what he is saying.
+The man doesn’t tell the truth.
+And it is sad that I should take responsibility for his dirty deeds.”

 In a separate case, Cohen pleaded guilty to lying to Congress about his work on a possible Trump real estate project in Moscow and said he did so to be consistent with Trump’s “political messaging.”

 The charges in that case were brought by special counsel Robert Mueller’s office and Mueller’s prosecutors have said Cohen has provided key information in their investigation.
-Cohen has said he is continuing to cooperate with investigators.
+Cohen has said he is continuing to cooperate with investigators in the Russia probe, which the president has repeatedly called a “witch hunt.”